 Today is finally here, something you guys have been asking for us to review for a long time, the Dewalt DCN690 review.
 This is Dewalt’s new 20V Nailers, so let’s see how it stacks up and what it has to offer.
-People have had a hard time finding this product in the U.S. but we found ours at Power Tool Super Center which is part of Tool Nut.

 Before we start I have to admit before using this nailer I was a huge fan of the Paslode Framing Nailer.
 The issue I had with the Paslode is the expense of fuel.
 I know some people complain about the smell, but that never really bothered me.
 It really came down to cost and the fact that without fuel, I am down.
 So if for some reason my fuel was old, I forgot it or misplaced it, I was down.
 With the Dewalt, you don’t have to worry about fuel.
 That is because Dewalt runs straight from their 20V battery platform.
 When I first heard about this I was a little skeptical in regards to run time and performance.
 I know Dewalt makes great tools, but still you never know.
 I can say that after using this nailer, all my worries are put to rest.

 Not only did Dewalt create a great nailer without the worries of fuel, but they included some great features.
 First, this nailer uses a brushless motor which we know can be better than a brushed motor.
 My biggest feature of this nailer I love is the ability to use this nailer in bump or sequential mode.
 My Paslode, I have to put the nose piece on the work, then pull the trigger.
 With the Dewalt, I can just pull the trigger and start firing.
 Now before I go on, I just want to let you know while this nailer is fast, it will not keep up with a pnematic nailer in speed.